copperbits/TON/README.md

 - <https://github.com/copperbits/TON> - community version with added features but sometimes outdated code and releases
 - <https://github.com/poma/ton-lite-client> - unchanged up to date version of tarball but on github.
 Also fresh binaries and docker container

-\*There is no official statement that ton.org is related to TON network.
+\*There is no official statement that ton.org is related to the TON network.
 But this is only one real source of information and code at this moment.

 ## ton.org